 26. Paint colors.
 Body color typically included white, cream, or a light, warm color of low intensity.
 Accents, trims, windows, etc., should be dark-colored.
 Contrasting colors should be compatible.
 Existing colors shall not enjoy protected status when repainting is proposed.
 A palette or color wheel, submitted by the applicant, of acceptable 1880 - 1915 period colors shall be the basis for color selection.
+Colors hall be similar to or consistent with existing buildings within the Willamette Commercial District to establish streetscape continuity.
 No other colors are allowed.
 The palette is available at the Community Development Department.